GHSVS-de/pkg_lib_imgresizeghsvs/README.md

 - `npm run update` (if needed) or (faster) `npm update --save-dev`

 ## Check package.json overrides
-Extensions in src/packages/**/ may have a file packageOverride.json that can be merged into the main package.json.
+Extensions in src/packages/**/ may have a file `packageOverride.json` that can be merged into the main `package.json` during build.

-Thus you can override some parameters for replaceXml.js of repo buildKramGhsvs.
+Thus you can override some parameters for `replaceXml.js` of repo `buildKramGhsvs`.

 Not documented.
-Therfore see ./build.js (helper.mergeJson, replaceXmlOptions.jsonString).
+Therfore see `./build.js` (`helper.mergeJson`, `replaceXmlOptions.jsonString`).

 ## composer
 - The composer.json is located in folder `./_composer`